-London International Shipping Week 2017 is fortunate to benefit from the support of shipping industry leaders whose endorsement demonstrates the importance of this event and the strategic importance of London as the centre of maritime excellence.
+London International Shipping Week 2017 was fortunate to benefit from the support of shipping industry leaders whose endorsement demonstrates the importance of London International Shipping Week and the strategic importance of London as the centre of maritime excellence.

 Chairman of the LISW Board of Advisors